honzajavorek/film2trello/README.md

 # film2trello

-Simple app which allows me to use [Trello](http://trello.com/) as my "To Watch" list for films.
+Simple app which allows me and my wife to use [Trello](http://trello.com/) as our "To Watch" list for films.
 Currently works with [CSFD.cz](http://csfd.cz) only.

 ![screenshot](screenshot.png)